xapax/security/connections.md

-# Useful scripts
+# Useful Scripts

-## Make request
+## Make Request

-Sometimes we might want to make a request to a website.
-In python we can to it the following way.
+Sometimes we might want to make a request to a website programmatically.
+Instead of having to visit the page in the browser.
+In Python we can to it the following way.

 If you don't have the module requests installed you can install it like this.